saltstack/salt/doc/ref/cli/salt-call.rst

     Return the documentation for the specified module or for all modules if none are specified

-.. option:: -c CONFIG_DIR, --config-dir=CONFIG_dir

-    The location of the Salt configuration directory, this directory contains the configuration files for Salt master and minions.
-The default location on most systems is /etc/salt.

 .. include:: _includes/logging-options.rst
 .. |logfile| replace:: /var/log/salt/minion
 .. |loglevel| replace:: ``info``

 .. include:: _includes/output-options.rst

-.. option:: --version

-    Show program's version number and exit

-.. option:: --versions-report

-    Show program's dependencies version number and exit

 See also
 ========